 Photo courtesy of Ana Hinojosa

 The Summer Service program is designed to help young people of color develop their leadership skills through working with their local churches and communities.
-Churches are encouraged to apply to MCC now to be part of the 2017 Summer Service program.
+Churches are encouraged to apply to MCC to be part of the next Summer Service program.

 During Hinojosa’s term, she worked at a tutoring center which catered to the needs of 80 children from kindergarten to sixth grade.
 She also helped with Vacation Bible School.